Celebrating 25 Years of Lifting New York Families

 Ellie is a licensed clinical social worker specializing in child development, with a focus on developmental issues including trauma and involvement with the child welfare system.
 She holds a Master of Social Work from NYU and a Master of Arts in Child Development from Sarah Lawrence College.

-Corey is the Director of Communications at Industrious, specializing in corporate, crisis and financial communications as well as public affairs.
+Corey is the Director of Policy Communications at Facebook, specializing in corporate, crisis and financial communications as well as public affairs.
 He received his B.A. in Political Science and Government from NYU.

 Phil is a Shareholder at Greenberg Traurig, LLP where he is a member of the Firm’s litigation practice and is Co-Chair of the Firm’s National eDiscovery & eRetention Practice Group.
 He received his B.A. from Tufts University and his J.D. from Rutgers University School of Law – Newark.